rancher/docs/content/rancher/v2.6/en/project-admin/project-members/_index.md

     >**Notes:**
     >
     >- Users assigned the `Owner` or `Member` role for a project automatically inherit the `namespace creation` role.
 However, this role is a [Kubernetes ClusterRole](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole), meaning its scope extends to all projects in the cluster.
-Therefore, users explicitly assigned the `Owner` or `Member` role for a project can create namespaces in other projects they're assigned to, even with only the `Read Only` role assigned.
+Therefore, users explicitly assigned the `Owner` or `Member` role for a project can create or delete namespaces in other projects they're assigned to, even with only the `Read Only` role assigned.
     >
     >- For `Custom` roles, you can modify the list of individual roles available for assignment.
     >